-Every disabled individual faces a different set of challenges, and the range of adaptations available with Motability cars and vans reflect this diversity.
+At Drift Bridge, we are aware that every Motability Customer has different needs, and the range of adaptations available with Motability cars and vans reflect this diversity.
 The helpful staff at Drift Bridge will be keen to offer information and recommendations on which alterations can make your vehicle as practical, safe, and comfortable as possible.

 The possible adaptations made to your car fall into three main categories, which are as follows: